 Provider Credentialing for Your Hearing Care Practice

 Managing contracts with your insurance payers is one of the most complicated things that any healthcare provider needs to do.
-For audiologists, hearing instrument specialists, speech-language pathologists and hearing aid dispensers, the process is different than for other specialists in the healthcare industry.
+For audiologists, hearing instrument specialists, speech-language pathologists and hearing aid dispensers, the process of credentialing and contracting is different than for other specialists in the healthcare industry.

 Payers make it even more difficult by operating on different schedules and using different language in their contracts.
 Keeping track of what you need to do—and when to do it—with each of your payers can be a maddening experience.
 A slight oversight could mean that you would miss out on payments for months.